owshi/parallax-slider-plugin/README.md

 ```

 ###JavaScript
 Insert the JavaScript file right before the closing Body element of your HTML document.
 Add a Script element to initialize the slider.
 Options are passed in JSON format.
-You also need jQuery.
-The options are:
+You also need jQuery to be set up

 ```html